Resources & Scholarships for Black Students | EduMed.org

 Eligibility

-Applicants must be enrolled in in a CAAHEP accredited on-campus or online medical assisting program and have finished at least one term.
-Applicants will also need a GPA of at least 3.0.
+Applicants must be enrolled in a CAAHEP or ABHES accredited on-campus or online medical assisting program and have finished at least one term with a GPA of at least 3.0.
+Awards based on academic achievement and financial need.

 How to Apply